Idris Kanu

-He began playing football with West Ham United at the age of 11 and spent six years with the club.
-He signed for Aldershot Town in October 2016 and at the age of 16 became the club's youngest ever player and goalscorer in league competitions.
+Kanu began playing football with West Ham United at 11 and spent six years with the club.
+He signed for Aldershot Town in October 2016 and, at the age of 16, became the club's youngest-ever player and goalscorer in league competitions.
 He joined Peterborough United for an undisclosed fee in August 2017, from where he was loaned out to Port Vale for the first half of the 2018–19 season and then Boreham Wood in the latter half of the season.
 He helped Peterborough to win promotion out of League One at the end of the 2020–21 season.
-He was loaned out to Northampton Town in January 2022 and sold on to Barnet in September 2022.
+He was loaned to Northampton Town in January 2022 and sold to Barnet in September 2022.
+He won the National League title with Barnet in the 2024–25 campaign.

 Club career

 Early career

 Kanu was recruited into the West Ham United academy at the age of 11 after impressing in a trial game for Barking and Dagenham district.
 He appeared for the "Hammers" Under-21 team at the age of 15.
 In September 2016, following his release from West Ham, he underwent a trial with Manchester United's Under-18 side and scored twice in a match against Middlesbrough.
 A permanent move failed to materialize, however, and Kanu later revealed he rejected an offer from the Premier League club in order to play senior football regularly.